graphcore-research/tessellate-ipu/README.md

 </div>

-# Tessellate IPU library
+# Tessellate IPU Library

 [**Features**](#features)
 | [**Installation guide**](#installation)
 | [**Quickstart**](#minimal-example)
 | [**Documentation**](#documentation)

-:red_circle: :warning: **Non-official Graphcore product** :warning: :red_circle:
+:red_circle: :warning: **Non-official Graphcore Product** :warning: :red_circle:

-**Tessellate IPU** is a library bringing low-level Poplar IPU programming to Python ML frameworks (JAX at the moment, and Pytorch in the near future).
+**Tessellate IPU** is a library bringing low-level Poplar IPU programming to Python ML frameworks (JAX at the moment, and PyTorch in the near future).

 The package is maintained by the Graphcore Research team.
 Expect bugs and sharp edges!
 Please let us know what you think!

 ## Features

-Tessellate IPU brings low level Poplar IPU programming to Python, while being fully compatible with ML frameworks standard API.
+Tessellate IPU brings low-level Poplar IPU programming to Python, while being fully compatible with ML framework standard APIs.
 The main features are:

 * Control tile mapping of arrays using `tile_put_replicated` or `tile_put_sharded`
 * Support of standard JAX LAX operations at tile level (using `tile_map`)